SandeepKrSuman/dictionary-extension/README.md

 ### Open Source

-The codes associated with [this extension](https://chrome.google.com/webstore/detail/dictionary/dlapopclhkmhhkmjhhaloapiiepbbnii) is completely opensourced here.
+The codes associated with [this extension](https://chrome.google.com/webstore/detail/dictionary/dlapopclhkmhhkmjhhaloapiiepbbnii) is completely open-sourced here.
 Any developer can use this repository, in a fair way, as a reference to learn and show their creativity by making their own extensions.

 <br>